FREQUENTLY ASKED QUESTIONS

 How much time should I plan to spend there?

 For first time visitors, we recommend 45 minutes to 1 hour.
 One of our patient orientation specialists will help you register and walk you through our product offerings.
-You can schedule an appointment ahead of time by calling FSCC North at (302) 543-2100, or FSCC South at (302) 281-4888.
+You can schedule an appointment ahead of time by calling FSCC Wilmington at (302) 543-2100, or FSCC Lewes at (302) 281-4888.

 Returning patients can expect an average wait time of 5 to 30 minutes.